dxing97/libdiscord/CODING_NOTES.md

     * have callbacks to optionally modify websocket settings
     * Initialize the gateway send and receive queues (FILO)
     * Connect to the Discord websocket as a client
-        * Send IDENTIFY
         * Recieve HELLO
         * Start heartbeating
+        * Send IDENTIFY
+        * note: HELLO/heartbeat and IDENTIFY/Ready don't have to be sent in a certain order.
+        Just don't send a heartbeat before HELLO and don't send non-hb-related payloads before IDENTIFY

 ## User callback
-Returning a non-zero number from the user callback will be taken to mean disconnect from the gateway.
+A non-zero return value from the user callback will be taken to mean disconnect from the gateway.
-Do state control within callbacks
+Do state control within callbacks?